 Why invest in pre foreclosures?

+The discount!
 Pre foreclosures are often sold for much less than foreclosures at auction.

 Pre Foreclosure: An Introduction